samvkeaj/SC5002_Assignment_3/README.md

 # SC5002_Assignment_3

-Dataset: The dataset originates from a **_** setting.
-In this dataset, there is **_** data for many variables that have shown to be related to **_**.

-There are **_** features in the dataset which provide valuable information related to **_**:

-Feature 1: Description
-Feature 2: Description
- diabetes risk.

-Additionally, mimicking the complexities of data collection from **_** in real life, there exist certain measurements with no available data.
-This also presents an opportunity to utilise data cleaning and data imputation methods.
+Dataset: The dataset consists of 75000 images, of which there are 15000 images of 5 different varieties.

+Specifically, the images were of the Arborio, Basmati, Ipsala, Jasmine and Karacadag rice varieties.

+These images were collated by a contributor on Kaggle, from a few different papers.
+The details of this can be found under Rice_Image_Dataset, Rice_Citation_Request.txt.

+These images are standardised as individual rice grains against a black background, taken with standardised lighting.
+This allows for the features of each rice grain to be more accurately captured.

+Visually, rice grains usually contain features such as texture, shape, and color.
+This allows them to be classified and clustered.

-Project: Here, we attempt to use **classification and clustering** to see if accurate patterns can be identified by **_**, .
-If the prediction proves to be reliable, then it means that there exists a feasible relationship between **_**.
+Project: Here, we attempt to use **classification and clustering** to see if each image can be clustered or classified accurately.
+For clustering, feature extraction using the VGG16 model was performed, and then the dimensionality of data was reduced, and fit to a KMeans model.
+For classification, a CNN model was trained on and evaluted with the images, with a 80-20 train-test split.

 **Steps taken:**